-The legal age limit to buy alcohol and tobacco is18.
+The legal age limit to buy alcohol and tobacco is 18.
 Officially you have to be 18 to get into the clubs.
 It is illegal to drink alcohol walking on the streets.
-Most venues that had events were closing around 4AM preCovid, after Covid most events close at 1AM except for after parties at private villas or venues in the middle of the jungle.
+Most venues that had events were closing around 4AM preCovid, after Covid most events close at 1AM but there are exceptions.

 In regards to the possession of drugs, the situation is simple, THEY ARE ILEGAL!
 In Mexico, personal possession of any drug is a criminal offense.